Frequently Asked Questions

 Q: How do I begin the appeal process?

 A: If you have had extenuating circumstances (including, but not limited to, personal illness or injury) that impacted your academic progress, you may appeal your status.
 To begin the Academic Dismissal Appeal process, you must complete an Academic Dismissal Appeal Form and submit documentation to support the appeal.
-A link to the Academic Dismissal Appeal form can also be found at www.flcc.edu/center.
-Students are strongly encouraged to meet with a counselor in the Educational Planning and Career Services office to review the Academic Appeal process.
-The petition and all supporting documentation must be returned to the Director of Community Standards by the stated deadline on the petition.
+A link to the Academic Dismissal Appeal form can also be found at www.flcc.edu/eduplanning.
+Students are strongly encouraged to meet with a counselor in the Academic Advising, Career and Transfer Services office to review the Academic Appeal process.
+The petition and all supporting documentation must be returned to the Director of Community Standards and Counseling by the stated deadline on the petition.

 Q: What if I didn't have any extenuating circumstances?